mcb-silverlining/blog/content/posts/my-third-post.md

 +++
-title = 'AWS ParallelCluster in production' date = 2023-11-29T17:44:28-08:00
+title = 'AWS ParallelCluster in Production' date = 2023-11-29T17:44:28-08:00
 draft = false
 +++
 ## Introduction

-This is **post**, is about how to introduce product cluster features to parallelcluster on *AWS*!
+This is still in work.

-more words ...
+This blog introduces parallelcluster product features!

 For more information about SilverLining, visit the [SilverLining](https://silverlining.ngo) website!